Reform UK surges to highest-ever rating in polls, new survey suggests

-This could mean that if a general election were held tomorrow, Mr Farage could be elected prime minister - but the next election is not expected to be until 2028 at the earliest.
+This means that if a general election were held tomorrow, Reform’s leader Nigel Farage would probably be elected prime minister.

 Meanwhile, the Conservatives had only 15 per cent of the estimated vote share in the lowest result ever recorded by Ipsos, and the highest ever for Reform.

-The figures from the polling of 1,180 Brits show Labour's plunging popularity, after winning the 2024 general election with the biggest majority since Tony Blair.
+The figures from the polling of 1,180 people show Labour's plunging popularity, after winning the 2024 general election with the biggest majority since Tony Blair.

 Only 19 per cent say they are satisfied with the work he is doing, while 73 per cent were dissatisfied, according to the poll.